LiangLouise/pintos_dev_container/README.md

 * Wait for container to be built
 * After the new VSCode window pops out, then you are good to go

+Note: If you are using Windows + WSL2, please ensure EOL is set to be `LF` for all text files, otherwise shell scripts won't be executed normally when docker building the image.
+This can be done by updating the config of git `core.autocrlf`.
+For details, please follow this [post](https://stackoverflow.com/a/13154031).

 ## Debug a Test with VSCode

 * Insert breakpoints to the lines you want to debug
 * Go to `Run and Debug` tab and press play button

-* Type the test name, e.g., `alarm-multiple
-` for Project 1,  you want to debug
+* Type the test name, e.g., `alarm-multiple` for Project 1,  you want to debug
 * Wait for the debug session to begin

 Note that the current set up only works for Project 1.
 For later projects, please modify the arguments and working directory of the compile and run tasks in [tasks.json](./.vscode/tasks.json) to fit your need.
 And please also update the `program` entry in the [launch.json](.vscode/launch.json) to points to the `kernerl.o` you want to test.